szhbest/VanillaJS-Simple-Social-Media/README.md

 ### 3.1.
 Exploring the DB

-If you're comfortable with basic SQL, in the `ass2-backend` folder, you can upload the `db/test.sqlite3` file to an online explorer such as (sqliteonline.com)[sqliteonline.com].
+If you're comfortable with basic SQL, in the `backend` folder, you can upload the `db/test.sqlite3` file to an online explorer such as (sqliteonline.com)[sqliteonline.com].

 To get started, though, here are some usernames that you can have test accounts "follow":
 * Andrew